MediationEffective dispute resolution can save you time and money and help improve relationships and outcomes.

 Our approach to conflict resolution is based on well established mediation principles.
 Emma Broomfield, our Director – Legal, Governance and Mediation, is a nationally accredited mediator who has an extensive background in the local government sector and community organisations.
 Emma also brings her legal expertise to her mediation work and is known for her empathetic and practical approach.

 There are many examples in a government or community setting where mediation can avoid the need for court proceedings or prevent a diversion of resources.
 Some examples include:

 / Ongoing complaints or concerns from community members about a decision or issue which won’t go away

 / Contentious planning decisions about development applications or planning proposals

 / Contractual issues which arise in a project or service delivery

 / Workplace disputes between staff or dysfunction within teams

 / Complaints made about elected councillors

-/ Disagreements between board members
+/ Disagreements between board members or volunteers

 For a free and confidential discussion on mediation and how it can help you, please contact Emma: